ReedBarrus/DynamicalMemoryEngine/README_WorkflowContract.md

 This project uses a bounded review-packet workflow rather than full-repo mirroring in chat.

-## Active Source-of-Truth Rule

-The Git repository is the authoritative source for active code and canonical file state.

-Uploaded files in chat are used for bounded review, semantic audit, and active patch-scope work.

-If chat-local copies and the repo diverge, the repo is presumed current unless a newer authority-doc patch is explicitly under review in the current task.

 ### ChatGPT context rule

 ChatGPT should treat project context in three layers: